DiplIngFrankGerlach/SappeurCodingQandA/README.md

 # Sappeur Q+A
-This Project Will Collect Questions and Answers Regarding Sappeur Programming
+This project will collect questions and answers regarding sappeur programming.

 You find the Sappeur manual and compiler at https://sappeur.di-fg.de